Aspose/releases.aspose.com/content/en/omr/java/release-notes/latest.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in [**Aspose.OMR for Java 25.9 (September 2025)**](https://releases.aspose.com/java/repo/com/aspose/aspose-omr/25.8/) release.
+This article contains a summary of recent changes, enhancements and bug fixes in [**Aspose.OMR for Java 25.10 (October 2025)**](https://releases.aspose.com/java/repo/com/aspose/aspose-omr/25.10/) release.
 {{% /alert %}}

 ## What was changed

 Key | Summary | Category
 --- | ------- | --------
-OMRJAVA&#8209;126 | Fixed issue third-party namespaces: [Issues with rotation detection](#issue-with-bouncycastle) | Fix
+OMRJAVA&#8209;129 | Fixed security vulnerabilities: [List of CVE](#issue-with-bouncycastle) | Fix

 ## Public API changes and backwards compatibility

-This section lists all public API changes introduced in **Aspose.OMR for Java 25.9** that may affect the code of existing applications.
+This section lists all public API changes introduced in **Aspose.OMR for Java 25.10** that may affect the code of existing applications.

 ### Added public APIs: